programminghistorian/jekyll/lessons/installing-omeka.md

     mysql -u root -p

-It should ask you for the MySQL password you created when you installed the LAMP server.
-If you enter that, you should now see a `mysql>` prompt.
-Now, let's enter a command to create the database.
+The `-u` flag allows you to specify the user, and the `-p`, when not followed by a password, will prompt you for the root password.
+Enter the MySQL password you created when you installed the LAMP server.
+You should now see a `mysql>` prompt.
+Now let's enter a command to create the database.
 I'm going to call my database `jonreeve_omeka`, but you can call yours whatever you like.

     CREATE DATABASE `jonreeve_omeka` CHARACTER SET utf8 COLLATE utf8_general_ci;